 Associate your ORCID iD with existing research outputs

 ORCID has been working with 'integrating' organisations to make it easy for you to associate your ORCID iD with your existing publications, grants and datasets.
 Integration 'wizards' have been set up for the Scopus and Web of Science databases.
 The linking can be done via your ORCID record or via these databases.
 You will be invited to authorise the database to add the linked publications to your ORCID record.
-You will need to repeat this process periodically to check that your new publications have been associated with your ORCID iD and, if required, authorise the database to add them to your ORCID record.
+You will need to repeat this process periodically to add new publications to your ORCID record.
+If required, re-authorise the database to add them to your ORCID record.

 CrossRef, the digital object identifier (DOI) registry, has also set up an ORCID integration wizard, via which you can authorise CrossRef to push details of your publications to your ORCID record.
 This authorisation remains in place until you revoke it.
 This means that CrossRef will be able to push the details of your new publications to your ORCID record automatically whenever a new publication associated with your iD is added to the DOI registry.
 This automatic updating is dependent upon authors providing their ORCID iDs to the journal when submitting their manuscripts and the journal subsequently including the ORCID iDs in the article metadata provided to the CrossRef DOI registry.